 Who Can Use the Bins?

 These bins are available to anyone who lives or works in our community.
 We ask participants to review our compost rules just to make sure everyone using the bin knows what can and can’t be composted.
 Early success hinges on our accuracy.
 All bins are unlocked and open to the public for use at any time, we just ask that you please take all trash with you.

 Participation is free!
-And we often give away free finished compost to participants at our Farmers Market Collection Station (see below).
 The hauling and composting is provided by the City's contractor, Veteran Compost.

 The City currently has one community drop-off location.
 It is located in back of the City Hall and Community Center parking lot (300 Park Ave), in a fenced enclosure next to the tennis courts.
 Enter the enclosure using the sliding door.